ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/fields.rst

      - String
      - TRUE
      - TRUE
+   * - victimId
+     - The ID of the Victim associated with the Attribute
+     - Integer
+     - TRUE
+     - FALSE

 .. note::
     When setting the ``type`` field, you must enter a valid Attribute Type that applies to Victims.
 To retrieve a list of available `Attribute Types <https://docs.threatconnect.com/en/latest/rest_api/v3/attribute_types/attribute_types.html>`_, use the following query: